Authors: Thomas C. Hoffman, II, Nadia A. Havard and Elizabeth A. Damm

 Under the Reciprocal Trust Doctrine, if Husband and Wife create two identical or substantially similar SLATs for the benefit of each other, the SLATs may be ignored for federal tax purposes.
 The Internal Revenue Service (IRS) considers identical or substantially similar SLATs to be “reciprocal:” All of the assets in the SLAT created by a wife for the benefit of her husband will be deemed a part of the wife’s estate, and all of the assets in the SLAT created by a husband for the benefit of his wife will be deemed a part of the husband’s estate.
 The Reciprocal Trust Doctrine will subject both SLATs to estate tax in the wife’s and husband’s estates under one or more of the retained power provisions (Code Sections 2036‑2038).

 In order to avoid the application of the Reciprocal Trust Doctrine, Husband and Wife must understand that regardless of how satisfied they are with the existing SLAT, the SLAT cannot simply be duplicated, even if doing so saves legal fees.
 Husband and Wife’s needs are unique.
-Each spouse should individually consider whom he or she wants to benefit in his or her estate plan and how each spouse wishes to accomplish his or her estate planning goals.
+Each spouse should individually consider whom they wants to benefit in their estate plan and how each spouse wishes to accomplish their estate planning goals.

 If Husband and Wife want to establish a second SLAT, they and their estate planning lawyer should consider the following: